 The speakers and Master classes are out of this world.
 And it is the friendliest place you will ever find for writers no matter your skill set or interests.

-Best of all, they have a sliding scale and the recordings will be available for 30 days after the conference.
+, they have a sliding scale and the recordings will be available for 30 days after the conference.
 So there really is no excuse….

 You’ll find all the conference information and registration here.